opengeospatial/ogcapi-features/extensions/transactions/create-replace-update-delete/README.md

 * standard - the main standard document content
   - organized in multiple sections and directories
 * openapi - normative OpenAPI components specified by the standard
-* xml - normative XML/XSD components specified by the standard
+* executable-tests - scripts to test a Features API with the test data from the Abstract Test Suite
-* examples - JSON and XML examples
+* examples - JSON and OpenAPI examples